akleinloog/website/content/post/which-local-kubernetes/index.md

 This exercise provided me with some interesting insights.

-I won't be using the Docker Desktop version, mainly because it only supports a single Kubernetes version and I have not found a way to programmatically create, configure and destroy the cluster.
+I won't be using the Docker Desktop version, mainly because it only supports a single Kubernetes version and I haven't found a way to programmatically create, configure and destroy the cluster.

 Running a Kubernetes cluster on a set of Raspberry Pis is definitely something I want to spend some time on.
 With two options to try out I can't wait to get started.
+I'll add a post as soon as I get to it.

-Both Kind and Minikube are managed by the Kubernetes community.
+Both Kind and Minikube are interesting options managed by the Kubernetes community.
-They have done an awesome job in bringing us Kubernetes, so I expect these to be hassle free alternatives.
+They have done an awesome job with Kubernetes, so I expect these to be hassle free alternatives.
+At first sight, Kind seems to be promising for automated tests in your CI/CD pipeline and Minikube seems to be the most feature rich for your desktop.

-I first took Minikube for a deep dive, as detailed in this [post](/post/minikube-kubernetes).
+I took a deeper look at Minikube, see this [post](/post/minikube-kubernetes) for the details.

 Up next is MicroK8s, more on that to follow soon.